johanehinger/TDDD97/twidder/README.md

 > flask initDatabase

-# Start the server using runserver.py
+# Start the server with websockets

-> python .\runserver.py
+> python .\server.py